 California’s Best Beaches South of San Francisco

-If headed south from San Francisco on CA Highway 1, here are good choices regarding beaches at which to linger:
+If headed south from San Francisco on CA Highway 1, which are the loveliest beaches at which to linger?
+Here are my suggestions:

 Montara Beach, 10 miles south

 Montara Beach offers a classic beach experience and is my favorite in this region.
 You park on a bluff overlooking the south end of the beach.
 Stretching in front of you are a couple miles of sand, going north.
 The lookout is inviting.
 The beach is wide and welcoming.
 The surf is crashing.
 In the hours before sunset a golden glow from the west settles on the beach and cliffs behind it.

 Gingerly descend the stairs to the beach.
 The stairs get wiped out from time to time by storms.
 But then they get rebuilt.